 There are a number of places you can go to adopt a cat, however the most common is a shelter.
 When choosing a shelter it is important to visit and ask plenty of questions about their policies, care and hygiene measures.

-A good shelter will also have made an effort with any cats to socialize them and accustom them to the normal aspects of life in a family home.
+A good shelter will also have made an effort with any cats to socialise them and accustom them to the normal aspects of life in a family home.

 Other places you may rescue a cat include:

-- Friends, neighbors, or acquaintances may have cats they can no longer take care of.
+- Friends, neighbours or acquaintances may have cats they can no longer take care of.